edge-servers/immunity-radius/docs/source/general/goals.rst

-lock the software to this use case: we want to keep the software generic enough so it can be useful to implement other use cases that are related to networking connectivity and network management; **Just keep in mind our main aim if you plan to contribute to openwisp-radius please**.
+lock the software to this use case: we want to keep the software generic enough so it can be useful to implement other use cases that are related to networking connectivity and network management; **Just keep in mind our main aim if you plan to contribute to immunity-radius please**.

 Other goals are listed below:

-* replace the user management system of OpenWISP 1 by providing a similar feature set
+* replace the user management system of Immunity 1 by providing a similar feature set
 * provide a web interface to manage a freeradius database
 * provide abstract models and admin classes that can be imported, extended and reused in third party apps
-* provide ways to extend the logic of openwisp-radius without changing its core
+* provide ways to extend the logic of immunity-radius without changing its core
 * ensure the code is written with an international audience in mind
 * maintain a very good automated test suite
 * reuse the django user management logic which is very robust and stable
-* ensure passwords are hashed with strong algorithms and freeradius can authorize/authenticate using these hashes (that's why we recommend using the ``rlm_rest`` freeradius module with the REST API of openwisp-radius)
+* ensure passwords are hashed with strong algorithms and freeradius can authorize/authenticate using these hashes (that's why we recommend using the ``rlm_rest`` freeradius module with the REST API of immunity-radius)
-* integrate openwisp-radius with the rest of the openwisp2 ecosystem
+* integrate immunity-radius with the rest of the immunity2 ecosystem
 * provide good documentation on how to install the project, configure it with freeradius and use its most important features